 - implemented effective workforce planning, recruitment and staff development practices to ensure that it has a highly skilled, knowledgeable and motivated workforce.

-Reports on the Senate's performance against performance indicators and targets in Portfolio Budget Statements are in the sections on performance within each output group section.
+The department's results against the performance indicators and targets in the Portfolio Budget Statements are described in the 'Report on performance' chapter.

 The department is responsible to the Senate through the President of the Senate.
-During 2006–07 the President was Senator the Honourable Paul Calvert.
-After five years in the position, Senator Calvert resigned as President on 14 August 2007.
-Senator the Honourable Alan Ferguson was elected in his place.
+On 26 August 2008, Senator the Honourable John Hogg was elected President of the Senate, replacing Senator the Honourable Alan Ferguson.

 The department is organised into five offices: